FAQ's: Your Questions Answered

 A hotel usually cannot be held liable for crimes committed on or near the hotel unless it should have anticipated the crime (for example, the hotel is in a very high crime area) and could have prevented it, either by providing sufficient warnings or taking better security measures.
 In such situations, the hotel’s general duty to warn you about dangerous conditions may extend to a duty to warn about crime in or around the hotel.
 Furthermore, the hotel’s actions — such as failure to install proper locks on windows and doors, provide adequate lighting in parking areas or take adequate measures to ensure that passkeys are not used by criminals — may make the hotel at least partially liable.

 If you or a loved one have been injured while visiting a hotel, motel, or resort, and believe that your injury could have been prevented by the property owner implementing better security measures, you need an attorney that has experience in dealing with negligent security claims by your side to make sure you receive all the benefits and compensation you are entitled to as a result of your injury.
-You need experienced and aggressive attorneys like Dan Newlin & Partners to help you get everything to which you may be entitled.
+You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
 Call us at (407) 888-8000 for a free consultation and to have all your questions answered regarding your injury.